 Our Board typically meets on a quarterly basis and holds special meetings as necessary.
-In fiscal year 2021, our Board met six times.
+In fiscal year 2022, our Board met five times.
 Directors are required to regularly attend Board meetings and meetings of the committees on which they serve, unless unforeseen circumstances prevent them from doing so.
-In fiscal year 2021, all directors attended at least 75% of the total number of meetings of the Board (held during the period for which they have been a director) and the total number of meetings held by all committees of the Board on which they served (during the periods that they served).
+In fiscal year 2022, all directors attended at least 75% of the total number of meetings of the Board (held during the period for which they have been a director) and the total number of meetings held by all committees of the Board on which they served (during the periods that they served).
 While we do not have a formal policy requiring our directors to attend stockholder meetings, our directors are invited and encouraged to attend all meetings of stockholders.
-All of our directors at the time, other than Mr. Arvin Kash who did not stand for re-election pursuant to the Board's retirement age requirement, attended the 2021 Annual Meeting of Stockholders.
+All of our directors at the time, other than Mr. James Healey who did not stand for re-election pursuant to the Board's retirement age requirement, attended the 2022 Annual Meeting of Stockholders.

 The chart below lists the committees of our Board and indicates who currently serves on those committees.
-Mr. Healey will not be standing for re-election but remains chair of the Audit Committee until the Annual Meeting.

-Corporate Responsibility & Sustainability Nominating and Audit Committee Compensation Committee Committee Corporate Governance Committee James Healey (Chair) Clayton C. Daley, Jr (Chair) Michelle P. Goolsby (Chair) Nomi P. Ghez (Chair) Clayton C. Daley, Jr David J. West Robert G. Montgomery James M. Kilts Nomi P. Ghez Robert G. Montgomery David W. Ritterbush Michelle P. Goolsby Joseph J. Schena Brian K. Ratzan James D. White James D. White
+Audit Committee Compensation Committee Corporate Responsibility & Sustainability Committee Nominating and Corporate Governance Committee Joseph J. Schena (Chair) Clayton C. Daley, Jr (Chair) Michelle P. Goolsby (Chair) Nomi P. Ghez (Chair) Clayton C. Daley, Jr David J. West Robert G. Montgomery James M. Kilts Nomi P. Ghez Robert G. Montgomery David W. Ritterbush Michelle P. Goolsby Michelle P. Goolsby Brian K. Ratzan James D. White James D. White

-Financial Expert
+Audit Committee Financial Expert